IBM/spring-boot-microservices-on-kubernetes/README.md

 The Spring Boot Microservices are the **Compute-Interest-API** and the **Send-Notification**.

+The **Send-Notification** can be configured to send notification through gmail and/or Slack.

+You will need to use an [OpenWhisk](#using-openwhisk-action-with-slack-notification) action for the slack notification.
+You may also choose to use an OpenWhisk action for the email notification.
+If you want to use OpenWhisk, go to [Using OpenWhisk](#using-openwhisk-action-with-slack-notification) section before building and deploying the images.
+Otherwise, you can proceed if you choose to only have an email notification setup.

 * 1. Build the images

 	After Maven has successfully built the Java project, you will need to build the Docker image using the provided **Dockerfile** in their respective folders.